 Chemistry requires constant practice as a subject in The National Entrance cum Eligibility Test (NEET) when equated with the other two subject areas i.e. Biology and Physics.
-The paper contains 180 questions and has a duration of three hours.
+The paper contains 200 questions, out of which 180 must be answered and has a duration of three hours and twenty minutes.
 As far as the syllabus is concerned, it comprises of topics covered in CBSE Class 11 and CBSE Class 12.
 Yet, to score in the Chemistry section one needs to abide by some essential advice and shortcuts.

 Enumerated below are some pointers, which would assist you during the course of your groundwork i.e., preparation of the Chemistry subject for NEET:

 - It is extremely essential to comprehend all the topics and their rudimentary concepts; therefore you must read and learn the NCERT books.

 - Begin with Chemistry’s Physical Section, devote time to solving examples section and memorize all the formulae.
 As soon as the theories are clear, attempt to apply these theories and procedures by answering maximum MCQs.
 If you get stuck somewhere, take the assistance of your tutor (Or from BYJU’S mentors!) and try again.
 Always remember that these exercises will benefit you greatly, so attempt to try a minimum of 50 problems in one go.